 A traffic safety grant has been made to the Unified Government Public Health Department of Wyandotte County.
-That agency will partner with a coalition of safety advocates, including area law enforcement, Children's Mercy Hospital, the Traffic Safety Resource Office, and others to bring awareness and change to the traffic safety problems that exist in the county.
+That agency partners with a coalition of safety advocates, including area law enforcement, Children's Mercy Hospital, the Kansas University Medical Center, the Kansas Traffic Safety Resource Office, and others to bring awareness and improvement for the many traffic safety problems that continue to plague this very mobile county.

-SA-XXXX-10 Novice Driver \$20,000
+SA-XXXX-11 Novice Driver \$20,000